 (7) The exercise of powers in accordance with an agreement under subsection (6) is valid and effective.

-(8) In subsection (1)(ca) and subsection (6) “use” includes use or development on a commercial basis, and in subsection (6) “private land” has the same meaning as it has in the Wildlife Conservation Act 1950.
+(8) In subsection (1)(ca) and subsection (6) use includes use or development on a commercial basis, and in subsection (6) private land has the same meaning as it has in the Wildlife Conservation Act 1950.

 (9) A copy of a memorandum of understanding made under subsection (1)(bb) must be tabled in each House of Parliament not later than 14 sitting days of each House from the day on which that memorandum of understanding was executed.